0atman/trebetherick.net/content/haven.md

 ---
 - The Haven 1965
+-
 <img width="50%" src="/The Haven 1965.jpg" alt="The Haven 1965">

 ---
 - 1967 Daymer Beach and Trebetherick Point from Brea
+-
 <img width="50%" src="/Daymer Beach from Brea 1967.jpg" alt="The Haven 1960">

 ---

+- 1965 Trebetherick from Brea
+-
 <img width="50%" src="/Trebetherick-from-Brea-1965.jpg" alt="Trebetherick-from-Brea-1965.jpg">

 ---

+- On the main road through Trebetherick 1965 looking at Brea, the bus shelter has just been moved to the other side of the road
+-
 <img width="50%" src="/On the main road through Trebetherick 1965 looking at Brea, the bus shelter has been moved to the other side of the road.jpg" alt="On the main road through Trebetherick 1965 looking towards Brea, the bus shelter has been moved to the other side of the road">

 ---